dbasch/moviefinder/README.md

     $ sbt run

 This will connect to Twitter and fetch thousands of tweets of the form "I rated Some Movie 7/10 [link to the movie] on #IMDB ..."
-I'm assuming those tweets are a representative sample of all ratings.
-It will send the output to a file called movies.html.
+I'm assuming those tweets are a representative sample of all ratings, but who knows.
+This is a quick hack, not science.

-Open movies.html with your browser.
-Pick a movie to watch, or maybe read a book instead.
+The program will generate a file called movies.html in the current folder.
+Open it with your browser, pick a movie to watch, or maybe read a book instead.

 ## License